Morwenn/cpp-sort/README.md

-Even though some parts of the library are [original research](https://github.com/Morwenn/cpp-sort/wiki/Original-research) and some others correspond to custom and rather naive implementations of standard sorting algorithms, **cpp-sort** also reuses a great deal of code from open-source projects, often slightly altered to integrate seamlessly into the library.
+Even though some parts of the library are [original research](https://github.com/Morwenn/cpp-sort/wiki/Original-research) and some others correspond to custom and rather naive implementations of standard sorting algorithms, **cpp-sort** also reuses a great deal of code and ideas from open-source projects, often altered to integrate seamlessly into the library.
 Here is a list of the external resources used to create this library.
 I hope that the many different licenses are compatible.
 If it is not the case, please contact me (or submit an issue) and we will see what can be done about it:

 * Some of the algorithms used by `insertion_sorter` and `pdq_sorter` come from Orson Peters' [pattern-defeating quicksort](https://github.com/orlp/pdqsort).
 Some